boudia-abderaouf/BOUDIA-Abderaouf/README.md

 - :calendar: Seeking a data science internship opportunity for April 2024

 ### Bio
-- 🏢 I'm currently at Master 2 student in **Traitement de l'information et exploitation données** at **Télécom SudParis - Université Paris-Saclay**
+- 🏢 I'm currently a Master 2 student in **Traitement de l'information et exploitation données** at **Télécom SudParis - Université Paris-Saclay**
 - 🎓 I hold a Bachelor's degree in Engineering and a Master's degree in Electronics from Ecole Nationale Polytechnique d'Alger.
 - ⚙️ I use daily: `.py`, `.ipynb` and `.cpp`
 - 🌱 Learning all about **Data science** and **Machine Learning**